CivicActions/ssp-toolkit/docs/controls/AC.md

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: unsuccessful logon attempts.

-##### LINCS

-The LINCS Technology Project system locks out users after three unsuccessful login attempts.
-The information system automatically locks the account permanently, unless an administrator unlocks the account before then, when the maximum number of unsuccessful attempts (3) is exceeded.

 #### a

 ##### Drupal